by Carl Modesette. NAIAS Photography by Zerin Dube, Mark Fields photo courtesy of Ford

 So if your only exposure to the show was in sound bites and recaps, you’d probably assume that it was a pretty dull affair.
 For the most part, you’d be right.
 It wasn’t a thrill ride by any means, and hearing line after line about Ford building the new Focus in the same plant where it once built trucks, well, yeah… it got old.

 But hit the floor, and you got the feeling that the product communications staff were winking at you as they parroted the details of the hybrid this or electric that.
 It’s as if their eyes were darting over to the Boss 302 Mustang or the loaded-up Explorer.
 Maybe the bright-freakin’-yellow LFA sitting on the Scion side of the Lexus display.
 A little nod and a twinkle was all it took.
 Yep, we’re still building those.
 Step out of the bright lights around the podium and into the darker, seedier, yellow-hued side aisles.
 Stay here long enough and you almost expect to hear the boo-boop of an illicit slot machine or muffled laughter from an invitation-only poker game.
 Yes, there’s still fun to be had here, even if it’s out of the public eye.
+And those without an invite can still find all sorts of new offers for their favorite casino games online and play them as and when it suits them.

 In a way, NAIAS has become the most cynical of all the American auto shows–Motor City, home of the small-block V8 and Woodward Avenue, hosting the least performance-oriented show on the major U.S. circuit.
 To be fair to the domestic manufacturers in particular though, it’s here that they’re most under the spotlight.
 NAIAS draws more international media than any other in the States, and with everybody watching, nobody–especially not GM or Chrysler–wants to be caught with a hand up Mrs. Horsepower’s skirt at a hometown show.
 Ford, though lacking in interesting debuts, did at least put on a good show, and the Vertrek concept (rumored to be the next Ford Escape) was promising, boasting sleek exterior styling and a throaty exhaust note from what was claimed to be a 1.6L EcoBoost engine.
 Though I suppose with the hood closed they could claim it’s powered by a 2-cylinder diesel and we’d be forced to take them at their word.